Easy-Level Events

 Would it suit me?

-This workshop caters for adult learners or ‘returners’ who play clarinet, saxophone or a brass instrument.
-Happy Honkers is aimed primarily at those with a minimum of 8 notes or so, up to about Grade 3 level.
+Happy Honkers caters for adult learners or ‘returners’ who play clarinet, saxophone or a brass instrument.
+A sort of adult ‘beginner band’ workshop, Happy Honkers is aimed primarily at those with a minimum of 8 notes or so, up to about Grade 3 level.
 Perhaps you’ve never played in any kind of group before, or you’ve tried an amateur band or orchestra, only to find yourself overwhelmed – so are looking for something slower-paced, with easier music and more individual attention and support.
 Happy Honkers is also ideal for those returning to an instrument after a long gap, who would like some easy-level group playing where there is no need to feel embarrassed by occasional squeaks or memory lapses about fingerings.

 What will we cover?